Sssshhh...: Plot

 Mahek attends a party with Rocky but leaves early.
 On the foggy drive home, she receives a call from the killer.
 She is terrified because Suraj is supposed to be in jail.
 The killer appears on the road, causing Gehna to lose control of the car and crash into a river.
 Gehna is unconscious, and the killer tries to drown Mahek.
 Suraj arrives and fights the killer.
 It turns out he had an alibi.
 The killer escapes and is shot by Kamat Uncle.
 He jumps into the river, but the police are unsuccessful in recovering the killer's body.

 Mahek makes amends with Suraj but continues to have visions of the killer.
 She has a breakdown, and her friends decide that they need to go on holiday.
 They go to an island and get trapped with the killer, who has followed them.
 They realise there is no escaping death now and argue over who cannot be trusted amongst them.
 Mahek is turned against Rocky as suspicious circumstances continue to surround him.
 Rajat, Rhea, and Nikhil are all murdered.
 Kamat Uncle and Rathod arrive on the island with news of Mahek's mother's death.
 Kamat Uncle is killed, and Suraj shoots the killer.
 When they remove the mask, it is Inspector Rathod.
 Rocky implores Mahek to accept his love, but Suraj shoots him.

 Suraj reveals his identity as the killer.
 It is also revealed that Rajat was not killed but is alive.
 The killer is a duo.
-Suraj and Rajat are brothers.
+Heartbroken, Suraj and Rajat are brothers.
 Their mother was raped by Mahek and Malini's estranged father, destroying their family after she committed suicide from the shame.
 Following their mother's suicide, their dad shot himself.
-For revenge, Suraj and Rajat killed Mahek's father first, followed by Malini, then her mother, and need to claim Mahek's life to repay the debt owed for her father ruining their lives.
+For revenge, Suraj and Rajat killed Mahek's father first, followed by Malini, then her mother, and needed to claim Mahek's life to repay the debt owed for her father ruining their lives.

 Rocky shoots Suraj and Rajat, saving Mahek from the same fate as her family.
 Suraj dies at the hands of Mahek, who stabs him after his gunshot wound proves nonfatal.
 Rocky and Mahek ride back to the mainland on a boat in each other's arms.